I2Tunimib/I2T-docs/docs/user-manual/discover-services/modifiers.md

 ---

-## Text Annotation: NER (GateNLP)

-Annotates long-text cells with named entity spans using a GateNLP-based annotator.
-Returns W3C _TextPositionSelector_ annotations (character offsets) for each entity mention found in the cell text, stored under the `annotations` field in W3C compliant format.

----

 ## Text to columns / Columns to text

 A transformation function that allows joining multiple columns into one or splitting a single column into multiple columns using a separator defined by the user or by extracting the first or last portion of the cell value.